Thursday, November 4

 Bobbi Miller, Associate Dean of Students, Kirkwood Community College

 Stretched Too Thin returns to the 2021 conference with new insights and new strategies.
 Joined by fellow Kirkwood colleagues Jill Davis and Bobbi Miller, Mindy Thornton and Jennifer Cunningham have created Kirkwood Women Connect.
 This internal organization is inspired by workshops and conferences like the Way Up and creates cross-campus connections to empower, mentor, and develop women within the organization.
 Kirkwood Women Connect has created a community that supports women both professionally and personally in the organization.
-This session will cover how we put what we have learned through our professional development experiences into action, strategies to create systems of support within your campus community, and how creating a work tribe has led to more communication and collaboration.
+This session will cover how we put what we have learned through our professional development experiences into action, strategies to create systems of support within your campus community, and how creating a recognized support system has led to more communication and collaboration.

 10:15 – 11:30 Contributed and Invited Presentations V